 Safety with Holiday Lighting

 Holiday lights are beautiful and cheer up our chilly nights, but they can be hazardous when used or installed incorrectly.
-For tips to use your holiday lights safely, click here.
+Check this out for tips to use your holiday lights safely.